Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​<br/>

-Contemplate the viability and worth of renting a bike.. then remember that it's March, Windy, cold, and that cool Bike lift that Trondheim is closed because it's off season.
+Contemplate the viability and worth of renting a bike.. then remember that it's March, Windy, cold, and that cool Bike lift that Trondheim has is closed because it's off season.

 ​<br/>